Full moon in a dream over calm water mirroring silver-gold light at night

 Astrological note: A moon of unusual color is an image of a lunar eclipse, especially a “blood moon.”
 If you see this dream — pay attention to real astrological events: perhaps an eclipse is falling on sensitive points of your chart.
 Scorpios and Libras, whose signs often receive lunar eclipses, see this dream during especially significant periods of transition.

-The moon in dreams is the most direct conversation with your unconscious.
-It does not explain — it shows.
-It does not reason — but feels.
+The moon does not explain — it shows.
+It does not reason — it feels.
 Its light is reflected, soft, incomplete.
 But it is by this light that you see what remains in shadow by day.
+And every time it appears again in your sky, it appears in the phase you are ready to see — not the phase the mind expects — and comes with its silver to exactly the window where you stand.

-Your unconscious knows how to speak with you — it simply needs your permission.
-The moon in your dream is a mirror of your inner world.
 Look into it carefully.
 Without judgment, without hasty conclusions.
 Simply — look.
 That is you.
-That part of you which exists in the language of feelings, rhythms, and quiet nocturnal truths.
+That part of you which exists in the language of feelings, rhythms, and quiet nocturnal truths, and which comes to you at its own tempo — no faster than you are ready to know it.

 Other Dream Meanings